DJaderberg/crrw/README.md

 ## Graph format ##

-The graph format used by random-walk can be considered as consisting of two parts.
+The graph format used by crrw can be considered as consisting of two parts.
 The first part lists each node and its (2D) position.
 The second part lists connections between two nodes.
 There is also an optional way to specify a graph partitioning, which is done before everything else.